E3S Web Conf.

 |Published online||08 November 2019|

-AGH University of Science and Technology, Department of Fuels and Energy, Poland,
+AGH University of Science and Technology, Faculty of Energy and Fuels, A. Mickiewicza 30,

 * Corresponding author: firstname.lastname@example.org

 The mixing process is a widespread phenomenon, which plays an essential role among a large number of industrial processes.
 The effectiveness of mixing depends on the state of mixed phases, temperature, viscosity and density of liquids, mutual solubility of mixed fluids, type of stirrer, a what is the most critical - the shape of the impeller.
 In the present research, the objective is to analyse the process of the fluid flow in the mechanically agitated vessel with new impeller type.
 Velocity field values were determined using computer simulation and experimental particle image velocimetry method.
 The basis for the assessment of the intensity degree and efficiency of mixing was the analysis of velocity vectors distribution and power number.
 An experimental and numerical study was carried out for various stirred process parameters to determine optimal conditions for the mixing process.

 © The Authors, published by EDP Sciences, 2019

 This is an Open Access article distributed under the terms of the Creative Commons Attribution License 4.0, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.

 Initial download of the metrics may take a while.